 Celebrates the 300th anniversary of the founding of the Massachusetts Bay Colony.
 It was founded by sixty English Puritans seeking religious freedom.
 They wouldn't tolerate any other religious belief in their midst, forcing others to "seek freedom" by founding colonies elsewhere.

 The French and Indian War left Britain in debt, so taxes were levied on the New World colonies.
-The slogan, “No taxation without representation,” became popular in Massachusetts.
+The colonists’ slogan, “No taxation without representation,” became popular in Massachusetts.
 Protests were staged.
 In 1770, British soldiers fired on a group of angry patriots, killing five of them.
 The Boston Massacre, as it came to be known, sparked public sentiment against the British.
 In 1773, angry colonists, disguised as Indians, staged the legendary Boston Tea Party to protest a tea tax, dumping 342 chests of tea into Boston Harbor.
-Britain responded to the Boston Tea Party by passing a series of punitive acts, known in the colonies as the Intolerable Acts.
+Britain responded to the Boston Tea Party by passing a series of punitive laws, known in the colonies as the Intolerable Acts.
 These acts provoked the colonists and set the stage for the Revolutionary War.

 On February 6, 1788, Massachusetts ratified the United States Constitution and became the sixth state to join the Union.
 As part of the ratification process, the state insisted that certain measures concerning individual rights be added to the document.
 On December 15, 1791, the Bill of Rights became an important part of the “Law of the Land.”